Hotmoka/hotmoka/tutorial/Takamaka.md

 Ponzi contract is reported below and has been inspired by a similar Ethereum contract from Iyer and Dannen, shown at page 150 of [[IyerD08]](#IyerD08).
+Write its code inside package `it.takamaka.ponzi` of the `ponzi` project, as a new class `GradualPonzi.java`:

 ```java
 package io.takamaka.ponzi;